Good Friday April 15, 2022

 Our skivvies.
 And stand absolutely naked with your private parts and all.

 Rev. Stott continues: It’s no use trying to cover up like Adam and Eve in the garden.
 Our attempts at self-justification are as ineffectual as their fig-leaves.
-We have to acknowledge our nakedness and gaze on the Lord wearing our filthy rags instead of us.
+We have to acknowledge our nakedness and gaze on the Lord wearing our filthy rags in spite of us.

 And then . . . and then allow him to clothe us with his own righteousness and light.